Pelé - National Treasure

 How do you keep a home-grown sports phenom from leaving his country for greener pastures?
 Turn him into a national treasure, legally.

-Forty years ago this month, soccer’s greatest player of all time retired after amassing a record 1,281 career goals.
-Pelé reached global iconic status at a young age but the dazzling ball handler limited his career to Brazil and never signed with a European club.
+In 1977, soccer’s greatest player of all time retired after amassing a record 1,281 career goals.
+Pelé reached global iconic status at a young age but unlike his compatriots on the field today, the dazzling ball handler limited his career to Brazil and never signed with a European club.

 An especially sweet victory for Brazil, the country’s 1958 performance on the field shed the specter of its notorious loss at the World Cup eight years earlier.